RoseMaster3000/Custom-Renpy-Launcher/README.md

 # About
 This is my custom version of the Renpy Front Page.

 * The "Launch Project" button is moved to the top right of the GUI.
-This is done so that the window can be dragged to the bottom left of the montitor in a way that only the "Launch Project" button is visible.
+This is done so that the window can be dragged to the bottom left of the monitor in a way that only the "Launch Project" button is visible.

 * Skipping is disabled.
 Skipping has no function in the launcher, and leaving it enables results in a usueless graphic when the CTRL key is pressed.